walt-id/waltid-identity/docs/proximity-test-automation.md

 revision, so editing that action changes the code actually executed by those lanes.
 Path eligibility includes the guard scripts and native simulator test sources.

-`run-ios-wallet-sdk-tests.sh` assembles the release and test-fixture XCFrameworks from the selected checkout, checks their headers, records source and binary hashes, and explicitly runs `KMPProximityProjectionTests`, `ProximityBridgeContractTests` and `ProximityInputValidationTests` in `WalletSDKTests` on a simulator.
+`run-ios-wallet-sdk-tests.sh` reuses the verified shared release framework in CI and assembles the isolated test-fixture XCFramework from the selected checkout.
+Local runs without a release artifact build both frameworks.
+The runner checks their headers, records source and binary hashes, and explicitly runs `KMPProximityProjectionTests`, `ProximityBridgeContractTests` and `ProximityInputValidationTests` in `WalletSDKTests` on a simulator.
 The discovery guard requires every named test to pass; missing or skipped tests fail the lane.